 I currently work as a software developer at Miðeind, an Icelandic-language technology and AI firm.
 I am also involved in various open source projects.

-In my spare time I read books, listen to podcasts, play musical instruments, travel the world and generally have a pretty good time.
-I have hitherto spent much of my life living outside my homeland, mostly in Britain and Denmark, but also in France, Germany and Czechia.
+In my spare time I read books, listen to podcasts, play musical instruments, travel the world and generally have a pretty good time, all things considered.
+I have hitherto spent much of my life living outside of my homeland, mostly in Britain and Denmark, but also in France, Germany and Czechia.

 I have a wide range of academic interests, amongst them European political, social and intellectual history, political and moral philosophy, and the philosophical foundations of natural and social science.